spoonapps/docs/reference/command_line/continue.md

 To enable diagnostic logging for the container, specify the `--diagnostic` flag.

-To run the container in the background then specify the `-d` or `--detach` flag.
+To run the container in the background, specify the `-d` or `--detach` flag.